Style guide

 Avoid using nested enums and nested messages.
 You may end up wanting to use them outside of their context message in the future, even if you don't think so at the moment.

 Avoid streaming RPCs.
-They're difficult to implement and call, and they often require special configuration in proxies, firewalls, and other network infrastructure.
-In most circumstances, polling and pagination are much simpler and nearly as efficient.
+They're difficult to implement and call, and they often require special configuration in proxies, firewall rules, and other network infrastructure.
+Polling and pagination are usually much simpler and nearly as efficient.
 For the handful of cases where streaming RPCs are worth the complexity, add exceptions to your lint configuration.